-As sociologists, we study patterns of social life and their effects on individual and group well-being, including durable and persistent social and economic inequalities, the social and political movements that contest these inequalities, histories of collective violence, and the symbols used to celebrate and enshrine a group’s values.
-We study and evaluate evidence of the social, cultural, structural, and economic systems that contribute both to social change and to social persistence, including the boundaries groups create to define who belongs and should be valued and who should be excluded and devalued.
-Symbols can play an important role in creating and reinforcing inequality.
+Sociologists study patterns of social life and their effects on individual and group well-being, including durable and persistent social and economic inequalities, the social and political movements that contest these inequalities, histories of collective violence, and the symbols used to celebrate and enshrine a group’s values.
+We collect and evaluate evidence of the social, cultural, structural, and economic systems that contribute to social change and persistence.
+This includes the boundaries groups create to define who belongs and should be valued and who should be excluded and devalued.
+Symbols play a pivotal role in creating and reinforcing inequality.